How to Accept Recurring Payments With 7 Top Payment Processors

 A recurring payment—also referred to as a subscription payment, recurring billing, or automatic payment—is an electronically processed payment that repeats according to a preset schedule.
 Businesses often set these up to collect fees for memberships, subscriptions, lessons, and services.
-The recurring payments process also requires customers to sign a one-time authorization form.

 The easiest way to accept recurring payments is with an all-in-one payment processor or merchant account that handles the payments but also has software to manage the billing process and security features to protect your customers’ information.
-Learn more about merchant accounts.

 The best payment processors for recurring payments are: